GIS 101 Introduction to GIS

 5. Employ fundamentals of data management and acquisition of new data.

-3. Explain metadata.
+3. Explain the purpose and structure of metadata.

 5. Import existing data from various sources and file formats.

-6. Georectify a scanned map.
+6. Georectify scanned maps.

-7. Collect vector data using GPS.
+7. Collect and import vector data using GPS.

 6. Illustrate GIS data input and manipulation.